aliendev/iOS-Calculator/README.md

 RESOURCES
 =========

-Dominic Chang - GitHub Repo: docchang/Calculator.iOS
+Dominic Chang docchang - GitHub Repo: docchang/Calculator.iOS https://github.com/docchang/Calculator.iOS
-https://github.com/docchang/Calculator.iOS

 Dominic used some ways to pass information from the buttons to the functions using (UIButton *)sender in place of (id)sender in which I wanted to impliment.